Cpavrai/autoshutdown/README.md

 sudo systemctl edit autoshutdown.service --full --force
 ```
 and add in the editor the content of autoshutdown.service.

+> do not forget to replace the command `ExecStart` by the new `somewhere` you have chosen in the first step

 ### Timer ⏰
 ```